AishaA14/GumGum/README.md

 ```

-another key feature of the app was the ability to visualise the completion of habits.
+Another key feature of the app was the ability to visualise the completion of habits.
 The user is able to mark the habit as completed which then allows them to see a bar chart of the frequency of completion in the last 7 days.

-Here is som code showing the logic behind marking as completed.
+Here is some code showing the logic behind marking as completed.

 ```js
 const handleMarkAsCompleted = async (habitId) => {